inquilabee/selenium-tabs/README.md

     print(browser.tabs)
     print(browser.current_tab)

-    # Selecting elements with JQuery
+    # Selecting elements with JQuery (using Browserjquery package)
     print(yahoo.jq("a"))

     # Selecting using CSS Selectors (no JQuery needed)